 - Spine Surgery–February 2016

 Ronnie spent a life in a wheelchair, but that never got him down.
 He believes that whatever he achieved was enough to eliminate all the negatives he overcame.

 After retiring from bodybuilding, Ronnie remained passionate and active in the fitness industry.
 Today, he runs a fitness supplement company to help others achieve their fitness goals.
 Thus, this company provides quality products, from pre-workout supplements to post-workout boosters and fat burners.
 According to the statistics of 2019, the media estimated that Ronnie’s net worth was 10 million dollars.
-Ronnie also visits the expos worldwide, approaching his fans and promoting his company.
+Ronnie also visits expos worldwide, approaching his fans and promoting his company.
 As a result, he has been a great inspiration for everyone.

 The Last Word on Ronnie Coleman, the Bodybuilding